usds/discovery-sprint-guide/_pages/conducting.md

 ### Sample Schedule
 On day one of the sprint, the sprint lead should have already pre-scheduled interviews with the organization’s relevant stakeholders and users so that the team can get started right away.

 The team is there to learn as much about the organization as possible.
 It’s good to start talking with managers and leads, but also important to talk with individual contributors who are as close to the work as possible (engineers, contractors, analysts, call center operators, etc).
+You are there to respectfully surface areas for improvement, and, even more importantly, to look for ways to offer practical, tactical recommendations for how to achieve these improvements.

 **Beginning of week One:**
 - Start of day: Quick team stand-up (the schedule for the day, who is doing what, give any blockers to the sprint lead)